 This is where Rage 2 performs most poorly, as the game constantly simplifies characters and plot points to be as black and white as possible, offering little room for personal interpretations.
 For one, the player character “Walker,” who can be either male or female, is extremely bland.
 There are attempts to make them appear relatable and provide you with a justifiable “call to action”; however, these never truly resonated with me.

 Additionally, a majority of the other main characters feel just as one-note and forgettable as Walker, which results in a lot of uninspired and generic feeling dialogue exchanges.
 The only exception would be Doctor Antonin Kvasir, an old scientist and ally who’s extremely selfish and sarcastic.
-While a character like that may not sound like the best person to have on your side, it makes for more interesting interactions; I’d much rather have a cast of eccentric underdogs than a band of super serious good guys
+While a character like that may not sound like the best person to have on your side, it makes for more interesting interactions; I’d much rather have a cast of eccentric underdogs than a band of super serious good guys.

-By the end of the game’s campaign I felt like I had barely made a dent in the wasteland’s corruption.
+By the end of the game’s campaign I felt like I had barely made a chip in the wasteland’s corruption.
 Sure, I had eliminated one major threat, but a seemingly infinite number of gangs, monsters, and secret organizations were still looming over the horizon.
 There’s also the issue of Walker not experiencing any sort of personal growth or grand realization, as they’re practically the same person they were at the beginning, except with a lot more guns and superpowers.

 The flaws in Rage 2’s story may have detracted from my overall enjoyment with the game but it’s important to note that gameplay is the real focus here.
 If you’re hoping for a rich narrative and well written characters, you should look elsewhere.